 We are delighted to include this paper by Bishop Tom Wright in the twentieth anniversary issue of Priscilla Papers.
 Bishop Wright is the fourth-most senior bishop in the Church of England, an internationally renowned New Testament scholar, and a convinced evangelical.
-This paper is adapted from N. T. Wright’s general session at the International Symposium on Men, Women, and the Church, sponsored by Christians for Biblical Equality (CBE), Women and the Church (WATCH), and Men, Women and God (MWG) at St. John’s College in Durham, England, September 4, 2004.
+This paper is adapted from N. T. Wright’s general session at the International Symposium on Men, Women, and the Church, sponsored by CBE, Women and the Church (WATCH), and Men, Women and God (MWG) at St. John’s College in Durham, England, September 4, 2004.
 As an Englishman and a research-based scholar, he offers some fresh insights into our understanding of key biblical passages much disputed today in evangelical circles, especially in America.

 First, some preliminary remarks about this sort of debate.
 I have read through some of CBE’s literature with great interest, but also with a sense that the way particular questions are posed and addressed reflects some particular American subcultures.
 I know a little about those subcultures—for instance, the battles over new Bible translations, some using inclusive language and others not.
 In my own church, the main resistance against equality in ministry comes, not so much from within the Evangelical right (though there is of course a significant element there), but from within the traditional Anglo-Catholic movement for whom Scripture has never been the central point of the argument, and indeed is often ignored altogether.